CMTA/RuleEngine/README.md

 The CMTAT contracts and the OpenZeppelin library are included as a submodule of the present repository.

+## Release v1.0.2 & v.1.0.2.1

+The release v1.0.2 contains a minor bug:

+> When using setRules and clearRules, the rules currently present in the array are not set to "False" in the map.
+>
+> As a result, a removed rule can not be added again since we use the map to check if a rule is already present

+The release v1.0.2.1 fixes that by setting the removed rules to "False" in the map.

+This bug doesn't affect how the `RuleEngine` works with the CMTAT, since in this case, only the array is used.

+This patch is not audited.
+If you think that it is not a issue for your usage, you should prefer the use of the version `1.0.2` which is audited.

 ## Audit

 The contracts have been audited by [ABDKConsulting](https://www.abdk.consulting/), a globally recognized firm specialized in smart contracts' security.